 There is often discussion of encouragement vs. praise vs. rewards in these parenting books by psychologists.
 Some say one is better than the other.
 Forehand and Long say debating it is basically an issue of semantics (page 83).
-I would agree with that; however, I think no matter what you call it, there is a good way and bad way to go about it.
+I would agree with that; however, I think no matter what you call it, there is a good way and a bad way to go about it.
 The average parent is not concerned with exactly what to call something, but it is important to know what is good to do and what is ineffective to do.

 Forehand and Long say to use rewards immediately after the appropriate behavior and initially, reward the behavior every time it happens.
-Reward only behavior you want increased.
+Reward only behavior you want to be increased.
 For further discussion on this idea, see Encouragement vs. Reward.